clearloop/inkpad/docs/tutorials/debug/README.md

 # debug ink! contract

-The goal of this tutorial is to introduce you to use ceres for debuging ink! contract.
+The goal of this tutorial is to introduce you to use inkpad for debuging ink! contract.

 Be sure to have read and followed the